Menu

 Entry Requirements

-What you need to qualify for entry... - Successful completion of the NC Health and Social Care (Level 6) course inclusive of placement experience OR - If you have no formal qualifications but significant care experience OR - If you have limited care work experience you require Higher English (grade C or above) or Communications at SCQF levels 5/6 (National 5/ Higher). - You must be able to demonstrate the personal values and qualities that are suited to Care work. - Applicants whose first language is not English and have no other formal qualifications should have a minimum of ESOL level 6 (Higher). - You must show that you have experience of care work either as a volunteer or as an employee.
-You need to provide a comprehensive personal statement with your application which MUST include the following: State why you wish to study social care. - Include the type of service you would like to work in and state why. - Give a clear account of the care work/volunteering you have engaged in and what you gained from this experience. - Say what you believe the biggest challenges for you will be studying at Glasgow Kelvin College and how you think you will cope with these. - Include the skills and attributes you believe you have that would make you the right person to work in your chosen field.
+- Successful completion of the NC Health and Social Care (Level 6) course inclusive of placement experience OR - If you have no formal qualifications but significant care experience OR - If you have limited care work experience you require Higher English (grade C or above) or Communications at SCQF levels 5/6 (National 5/ Higher). - You must be able to demonstrate the personal values and qualities that are suited to Care work. - Applicants whose first language is not English and have no other formal qualifications should have a minimum of ESOL level 6 (Higher). - You must show that you have experience of care work either as a volunteer or as an employee.
+For this course, if English is not your first language you need to have SQA ESOL Higher (or equivalent, click here to see equivalent qualifications) If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.
+You must show that you have experience of care work either as a volunteer or as an employee.
+You need to provide a comprehensive personal statement with your application which MUST include the following: State why you wish to study social care.
+Include the type of service you would like to work in and state why.
+Give a clear account of the care work/volunteering you have engaged in and what you gained from this experience.
+Say what you believe the biggest challenges for you will be studying at Glasgow Kelvin College and how you think you will cope with these.
+Include the skills and attributes you believe you have that would make you the right person to work in your chosen field.
 Write why you think anti-discriminatory practice is a vital part of care working practice.
 Finally, why you think registration with the SSSC is important to care workers.
-Please note that if you are successful, you will be required to complete an application to join the PVG scheme.

 Description